Alejogb1/job-board/blog-data/either-targetobject-or-targetclass-field-must-be-specified.md

 id: "either-targetobject-or-targetclass-field-must-be-specified"
 ---

-Alright so you've hit the "either `targetobject` or `targetclass` field must be specified" error I know that pain well let me tell you
+so you've hit the "either `targetobject` or `targetclass` field must be specified" error I know that pain well let me tell you

 I've been wrestling with this kind of thing for ages and let me break it down for you it’s a common pitfall especially when you're juggling object oriented programming or configuration systems that deal with dynamic instantiation or processing of objects basically the system is screaming at you because it doesn’t know what you want to target or create